theandrewfulton/new-portfolio-site/docs/wireframes/wireframe-planning.md

 bump navbar to top with some kind of animation when scrolling down?

-Showcase component is most of the viewport height on mobile
+Showcase component is most of the viewport height on mobile (at least for really small screens, then a certain size that accomodates all my content)

+Touch targets for hamburger menu may be a little small.
+Full screen menu instead?

+script to update copyright year

+react component that takes a param to adjust width and height based on whether it's a project showcase or about section?

+Individual Project pages or links to gitHub?

+Allow 2 cards in a column on projects page but not on about page?

+social media button section on every page

+each "layer" above background has same border width in to the previous layer

+Some spiel on the Contact page to take up space?

 ### Libraries